How You Can Help

 Thank you for your care for the future of Madison, and your willingness to positively contribute to that future.
 We've created this collection of actions to be taken by passionate individuals who are looking for guidance on what can be done to help our effort.

 Humbly observe the issues faced by members of the community.
-What are the day-to-day struggles that community members face, some of which our neighbors might be so desensitized to that they've accepted them as unavoidable?
+What are the day-to-day struggles that community members are challenged by, some of which our neighbors might be so desensitized to that they've accepted them as unavoidable?

 Identify the next smallest thing that can be done to ease those challenges.
 Even something as simple as clearing debris from a sidewalk to give pedestrians space from traffic could have an immense positive impact on our neighbors' lives.